-This course addresses the design and implementation aspects of e-Governance.
-Students will be exposed to concepts and models of e-Government including stockholders and their e-Government rights.
-Topics include m-Government, infrastructure, v-Government, public administration & public policy, analysis of standards of e-Governance, transparency and Information Act.
+This addresses the course design and implementation aspects of e-Governance.
+Students will be exposed to concepts and models of e-Government including stockholders and their rights.
+Topics include e-Government infrastructure, m-Government, v-Government, public administration & public policy, analysis of standards of e-Governance, transparency and Information Act.
 Management of e-Governmental database including security issues, integration of distributed systems including heterogeneous databases of different departments and regions are also discussed in the course.